Feet First Australia blog is the creation of Melanie Ball – that’s me with the book – an Australian who was born in England.

 My size 41 feet have carried me kilometres in Europe, Asia, Africa and the Americas but nowhere do I enjoy myself more on foot than in Australia.

-My first book, Top Walks in Victoria, a compendium of 65 walks including descriptions, maps and photographs (available for purchase on line) was released in 2014.
+My first book, Top Walks in Victoria, a compendium of 65 walks including descriptions, maps and photographs was released in 2014 (the 2nd edition is due for release late 2019).
 Top Walks in Australia was released in 2016.
-Top Walks in Tasmania is due for release October 2018.
+Top Walks in Tasmania came out in September 2018.
+Signed copies of these books are available direct from me.

 Find out more about what I do at www.melanieball.com.au